|

 It’s amazing how many present-day modellers believe that the four-stroke model engine was a development of the 1970’s and beyond!
 In reality, the use of four-stroke model engines to power both model boats and model aircraft goes way back into the first decade of the 20

 As stated earlier, this engine appears to have represented E. Gray & Son’s final attempt to crack the mid-1930’s model aero engine market before they returned to their toolmaking roots.
-Almost no information on this model has ever been published – all that I've been able to find is a commentary on the engine which appeared in the
+Almost no information on this model has ever been published – all that I've been able to find is a couple of commentaries on the engine which appeared in the